nemerosa/ontrack-jenkins-cli-pipeline/README.md

 * [`ontrackCliDownload`](vars/ontrackCliDownload.md) - downloads the [Ontrack CLI](https://github.com/nemerosa/ontrack-cli) and sets it into the path
 * [`ontrackCliConnect`](vars/ontrackCliConnect.md) - creates a connection configuration for the Ontrack CLI, based on provided information or the environment

+## Ignoring errors

+You can run the Ontrack steps in a mode where any error is ignored.

+> Note that steps _returning_ values will then return a null or empty value.
+This
+> may cause some issues in some pipelines relying on these values, so it's not a perfect solution.

+Set the `ONTRACK_IGNORE_ERRORS` global environment variable to `true`.

+## Failsafe

+In case you want to utterly disable all the Ontrack steps, in all pipelines, to do something and in particular, you want to remove any connection to the Ontrack server, you can set the `ONTRACK_STOP` global environment variable to `true`.

+> Like when [ignoring errors](#ignoring-errors), the steps _returning_ values will return a null or empty value.
+This
+> may cause some issues in some pipelines relying on these values, so it's not a perfect solution.